Episode Four :

 Now this is very new, and very, very Anorakky.
 Six of the episodes feature characters talking to one another via viewscreens, with an ident code (dial code number, perhaps?) along the bottom of the screen.
 This can first be seen in An Instinct For Murder, where Nathan's Earth base calls his home, with an obscured number appearing along the bottom of the screen.
 (1955 8000 X 7438 59 115???)
 Theroux also speaks to David at his home in Conversations With The Dead with the ident code of LDL I 961 X 1991 7744 ??? - again, the final numbers are obscured.

 So Trivial Pursuits is the episode where I log this detail of the series, as it's the first episode where the numbers can clearly be seen.
 When the Ronald Reagan Space Station is called from an Earth terminal, the code "002 493 1934" can be seen.
 When the same terminal calls Moon Base, it brings up the ident "002 5900 342" (The same call, seen from the other direction, registers as 002419164476941).
 However, just when you think you can draw some internal logic to these numbers, the episode In Warm Blood features Ho calling Moonbase from Japan, with the ident 002 5900 342.
 So Richard Ho's headquarters has the same dial code as a terminal in America?
-Forget I said that, as it's Earth to Moon, national code barriers would be meaningless, wouldn't they?
+Or would national code barriers be meaningless when it's Earth to Moon?

 It's perhaps just a continuity error (and yes, I realise this is probably the most anal thing I've ever done) because the episode A Double Life has a dial code that slightly varies on location.
 When Alex calls Assadi from his office, we get the code of 002419164476955.
 When David does the same from the Star Cops office, within the same area, we get the same ident, except with "41" replacing the 55.
 A call from Bannerman's home to Moonbase (Which could be on a portable videoscreen of David's, it's never specified) is charted as 002 2-413-577-2864.